jaideep2403/My_Devops_notes/DevOps_SRE_ques.md

 - any proud moment on your career.
 - what is workload identity in GCP.
 - how to create cloud sql instance.
-- how to make services access each other GKE , Bigquery
+- how to make services access each other GKE , Bigquery.
 - db hosted on a vm is full , steps to troubleshoot
 - ddos attack
 - types of Load Balancer in GCP.
 - clients are in us-east and eu-west what strategies to deploy resources to minimise network traffic , cost
 - how is GKE different from kubernetes?
 - various types of Kind in manifest file.
-- Explain deployment strategies in kubernetes
+- Explain deployment strategies in kubernetes.
 - how do you create secrets , type of secrets in kubernetes.
 - users were accessing a service and unabele to reach now , steps to troubleshoot
 - what is terraform taint?
+- diff between terraform provider and provisioner?
 - you created one ec2 , how to check public ip -- forgot to add output block in terraform?
 - you deleted infra manually , how to let terraform know?
 - how to reduce image size in Docker?